-Previous knowledge/skills on basic mathematics (General Upper Secondary Education level) are recommended.

-This subject is scheduled in the fall semester of the 1st year.
+Previous knowledge/skills in basic mathematics (General Upper Secondary Education level) are recommended.
+This subject is scheduled for the fall semester of the 1st year.

-The knowledge and competencies adquired in this subjects will be useful to follow other subjects with contents related with logics, data structure, discrete mathematics and the subjects in the especiallization on Computation.
+The knowledge and competencies acquired in this subject will be useful for following other subjects with contents related to logic, data structure, discrete mathematics, and the subjects in the specialization on Computation.